InfuseAI/primehub-site/docs/model-deployment.md

 + `Deployment ID`: An unique ID.

 + `Model Image`:
-  - The image which can be deployed directly ([Tutorial: Deploy a Model by Image built from Language Wrapper](model-deployment-tutorial-model-image)).
+  - The image which has integrated a model file into can be deployed directly ([Tutorial: Deploy a Model by Image built from Language Wrapper](model-deployment-tutorial-model-image)).
-  - Or acted as the pre-packaged model server image whick can be deployed with a model file ([Tutorial: Deploy a Model by Pre-packaged Server](model-deployment-tutorial-prepackaged-image)[、Tutorial: Deploy a Model by Pre-packaged Server (PHFS)](model-deployment-tutorial-prepackaged-image-phfs)).
+  - Or acted as the pre-packaged model server image which must be deployed with a specified model file ([Tutorial: Deploy a Model by Pre-packaged Server](model-deployment-tutorial-prepackaged-image)[、Tutorial: Deploy a Model by Pre-packaged Server (PHFS)](model-deployment-tutorial-prepackaged-image-phfs)).

     We can select the suggested pre-packaged model server image or click on its link to access its server information and input/output examples.
     ![](assets/mdeploy_create_model_image_suggestion.png)